Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We present an extension to the force allocation of a geometric controller for cable-suspended payload transportation that is aware of neighboring robots to avoid collisions.
+We present an efficient optimization-based cable force allocation of a geometric controller for cable-suspended payload transportation that is aware of neighboring robots to avoid collisions.
 Unlike previous work that relies on nonlinear optimization, we use a cascaded sequence of small and efficiently solvable quadratic programs.
-Since we did not change any other parts of the existing controller, the prior stability analysis still holds.
-We demonstrate that our approach can be executed on compute-constrained multirotors in realtime.
+The stability analysis of the geometric controller still holds since we only operate in the nullspace of the force allocation.
+We show that our method scales well with the number of robots with runtime reduction of an order of magnitude compared to the state-of-the-art controllers.
+We demonstrate through different physical experiments that our approach can be executed on compute-constrained multirotors in realtime.

-In the future, we are interested in adding additional constraints to support static obstacles or heterogeneous robots.
-Moreover, an exciting future avenue lies in planning the desired motions and cable forces for time-optimal and collision-free navigation.
+An exciting future avenue lies in planning the desired motions and cable forces for time-optimal and collision-free navigation.
+It would also be an interesting future research direction to analyze the solution quality of our approach with respect to the non-convex formulations.
+Furthermore, a future research direction for the system's model and control is to allow unknown physical parameters of the payload and non-taut cables, rather than the rigid rod assumption.